 In addition to its founders and incorporators, several prominent residents of the community have been responsible for the banks leadership over the years, including: Marcus L. Crum, Lee H. Skiles, W.J.
 Devlin, Maria Petefish Prather, Seth F. McClintick, Wm.
 M. Yaple, Dr. H.A.
 Snow, C.K.
 Heidbreder, Reginald Jokisch, David B. Finney, Jr., John Byus, George Barkley Bley, Mary Arline Bley, Harold A. Davis, Vernon Anderson, and Donald Newell.

-The current Directors include Nancy Bley Cowen, Chairman of the Board, Stan Fulton, Donald D. Gillmore, Steve D. Bitner, Thomas J. Prather, Eldon K. Leinberger, and Ron E. Brockhouse.
-Thomas J. Prather is currently serving as President and as a member of the Board of Directors.
-Janet Davidsmeier Bentley is the Executive Vice President, Paul Reynolds is Vice President and also Menard County Division President, and Eldon Leinberger is the Mason County Division President.
+The current Directors include Nancy Bley Cowen, Chairman of the Board, Stanley D. Fulton, Donald D. Gillmore, Steve D. Bitner, Ron E. Brockhouse, Thomas J. Prather, Paul A. Reynolds, and Eldon K. Leinberger.
+Paul A. Reynolds is currently serving as President and as a member of the Board of Directors.
+Janet Davidsmeier Bentley is the Executive Vice President, Christopher J. Barrett is Vice President, Stephanie Parlier is Assistant Vice President, and Eldon Leinberger is the Division President of both Mason and Menard Counties.